/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 User Authentication

 Select the allowed authenticators that these clients can use.
 Either all or selected.
-The client can restrict this further when registering, but if nothing is done, the user is presented with a choice of authenticators when logging in.
+The client can restrict this further during registration, but if nothing is done, the user is presented with a choice of authenticators when logging in.

 User Authentication